 We conduct “elite” interviews with industry executives, entrepreneurs and senior business professionals to help our audience learn why and how “people matters” contribute to success and competitive advantages in the digital future.

 You will learn from their experience in creating new forms of leadership and organizing, and what motivates them to be catalysts for change.
 They may be asked about how to unlock leaderless organizations, create strong eco-system plays and team development.
-Each episode is supported by leadership development content to enable listeners to apply it to their own businesses.
+Each episode is supported by leadership development content on Leadership Web 3.0 to enable listeners to apply it to their own businesses.

 In the genesis episode I speak to Beier Cai, CTO of FirstCoin Capital (a company in Galaxy Digital) where he shares how his career changed from coding to leading teams of developers at Hootsuite (unicorn business) to now executive and founder in the token and blockchain economy.